Sales are at the heart of any thriving business. Without sales, no company can make a profit and grow.

 Resume Writing Tips for Sales Professionals

-As a salesperson, your career revolves around selling things, so use your resume to demonstrate your outstanding skills by marketing yourself to the reader.
+As a salesperson, your career revolves around selling things, so use your resume to demonstrate your outstanding skills by providing figures in the resume bullet points.

 Arrange your education and work experience sections in reverse chronological order with the most recent activities and achievements first.

 Create an eye-catching resume header by using a clear font in a slightly bigger size than the rest of your document.
 Include your full name and two reliable contact methods, such as a mobile phone number and professional email address.

 Listing your city and state is fine, but it’s best to leave out your full mailing address.
 If you have a personal website or LinkedIn profile, include those URLs too.

 Use Sales Resume Bullet Points